 Notching wood is the art of removing part of the wood material from both pieces of wood you want to join together.
 To remove without the use of a route you need to clearly mark the area you wish to remove.
 Then using either a Hand Wood Chisel or a Hand Saw remove the wood material.
 Be sure to clean out any remaining wood to make a clear corner for the best effect.

 Can A Dremel Tool Be Used As A Router

 A Dremel is a rotary tool and can be used for intricate carving.
-Its high speed and ease of use due to its small size make it a great for detail wood carving work.
-From this perspective a Dremel is an excellent choice for replacing a router.
+Its high speed and ease of use due to its small size make it great for detailed wood carving work.
+From this perspective, a Dremel is an excellent choice for replacing a router.
 However, if you want to remove a greater amount of wood material and need more power a Dremel is not the best choice.
 For removing more wood material a Wood Router is the better option.

 Can You Use A Drill As Router

 The general answer is no. Although certain capabilities can be accomplished with a Drill and a bit, such as a core bore bit to remove wood material in the same fashion as a Wood Router it isn’t the best option.
 The Drill would not have the same rpm speed as a Wood Router and the ability to handle the Drill would be very difficult.